AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Action capabilities: Beyond reading data, can agents take actions in your systems?
 Update records, send communications, trigger workflows?

-The most common cause of delayed AI agent deployments is not the AI itself but the integration work required to connect agents to enterprise data and systems.
-Evaluate integration capabilities with particular care.
+The most common cause of delayed AI agent deployments in 2026 is not the AI itself - it is the integration work required to connect agents to enterprise data and systems.
+Evaluate integration capabilities with particular care, and assume the vendor’s “pre-built connectors” list is optimistic.

 Integration AspectKey Questions